iPaulPro/scaffold-lens/README.md

 ## Deploying to Mumbai

 **NOTE:** There is no need to publish your own `TipActionModule` if all you want is to add tipping support to your app.
-In that case you should integrate the verified contract by Orna.
+In that case you should use the [verified contract by Orna](https://github.com/mvanhalen/TipActionModule).

 Once you are ready to deploy your smart contracts, there are a few things you need to adjust.